-- a) contain an outbreak of fire, including any smoke and heat generated by the fire; - b) prevent damage, within the building, to other adjoining compartments and spaces; - c) protect a compartment interior from external fire attack, e.g. fire spread across the building's facade or from an adjacent building; - d) minimize adverse, or harmful, environmental impacts outside the building.
+- a) contain an outbreak of fire, including any smoke and heat generated by the fire ; - b) prevent damage, within the building, to other adjoining compartments and spaces ;

+c) protect the building's interior from external fire attack, e.g. fire spread across the building's façade or from an adjacent building ;

+d) minimize adverse, or harmful, environmental impacts outside the building.